Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Related Work

 \subsection{Subgroup-oriented Fairness}

-Beyond methods that rely on explicit demographics or avoid them entirely, a growing line of work targets subgroup-oriented fairness by enforcing equity across diverse population partitions.
-However, Kearns et al. \cite{kearns2018gerrymandering} showed that optimizing fairness for a small set of protected groups can yield ``fairness gerrymandering,'' where other subgroups suffer large disparities.
-Hébert-Johnson et al.\ \cite{hebert-johnson2018multicalibration} addressed this via multicalibration, enforcing predictive calibration across broad subgroup families.
+Beyond demographic-based and fairness-without-demographics methods, subgroup-oriented fairness seeks to improve equity across diverse population partitions.
+Kearns et al.~\cite{kearns2018gerrymandering} showed that optimizing fairness only for a small set of protected groups can lead to ``fairness gerrymandering,'' where other subgroups still experience large disparities.
+Multicalibration addresses this by enforcing calibration across broad subgroup families \cite{hebert-johnson2018multicalibration}.

-Another related line of research focuses on achieving equitable subgroup performance through distributionally robust optimization (DRO).
-Given access to group annotations, these methods aim to \emph{minimize the worst-case subgroup error.} For example, Group DRO (Group Distributionally Robust Optimization)~\cite{sagawa2020groupdro} achieves this by dynamically adjusting the training objective to focus on the groups with the highest loss.
-Building on this, Liu et al.~\cite{liu2021jtt} proposed Just Train Twice (JTT), which removes the need for explicit group labels by first using a baseline model to identify high-loss or misclassified samples as latent hard subgroups, then retraining a new model that upweights these samples to boost performance on the worst-performing groups.

-Despite gains, two limits remain: (i) dependence on predefined or proxy groupings that may be unavailable or too coarse for fine-grained heterogeneity, and (ii) objectives centered on the worst group, leaving non-worst disparities unresolved.
-However, in practical settings, subgroup gaps often persist even when average or worst-group accuracy improves \cite{koh2021wilds}.

-Additionally, Sohoni et al.~\cite{sohoni2020no} investigated \emph{hidden stratification}, where a single class label conceals multiple unlabeled subclasses with varying difficulty.
-Their approach clusters data \emph{within each class} to identify these subclasses and then applies Group-DRO to optimize the worst-case subclass accuracy.
-The clustering is strictly class-conditional—each subclass remains tied to its original class—and the objective is to improve within-class robustness.
-In contrast, our work does not operate through class-conditioned subclass formation.
-We examine model behavior using latent, class-agnostic clusters that capture variations in representation and sensitivity, allowing ethically constrained fairness evaluation beyond demographics and class-specific partitions.